Categories

 Hike from base of the mountain

 If you’ve made it back down to the base of the mountain after your 4×4 tour, there are plenty of easy to moderate hikes to choose from, including the beginner-friendly Village Loop.
 For a bit more scenery, start from the Summer Adventure Center and piece together a manageable 2.5-mile loop.
-Follow the Overlook Trail up the mountain to Alle’s Way, then begin your descent by turning right onto Beaver Lake Trail.
+Follow the Overlook Trail up the mountain to Allie’s Way, then begin your descent by turning right onto Beaver Lake Trail.
 From there, the path connects with the Five Senses Hiking Trail, leading you back to your starting point.

 Grab a lunch at a Beaver Creek institution

 After you’ve worked up an appetite, stop by one of Beaver Creek’s longest-standing restaurants, The Golden Eagle Inn.
 Opened in 1987, the interior retains design touches from its original era in the form of geometric patterned upholstery in muted blues and grays, and honeyed wood chairs and wall paneling.
-The vintage look, which now almost feels nostalgic, imparts a sense of ease to the casual dining experience.
+The vintage look, which now feels nostalgic, imparts a sense of ease to the casual dining experience.

 Groove to some live tunes

-Enjoy French fare in a turn-of-the-century ranch house
+Savor French fare in a turn-of-the-century ranch house

 Located on the edge of the Resort, a visit to Mirabelle is a relaxing capstone to the day.
 The restaurant is located in a converted ranch house owned by Chef Daniel Joly, who has lived on-site with his family for the last 25+ years.
 It first received Michelin Recommended status in 2023 and has maintained that distinction ever since.